hahafunnyuserna/tic-tac-toe/README.md

-This branch contains an additional menu option to select a unique variant of tic-tac-toe, where each player has the option to select a character class with unique abilities.

-Classes include:

-Pyromancer - At the start of any given turn, can use a special move to wipe all markers currently on the board.
-Can only be used once per game.

-Swarm - Can win by filling in all four corners of the board, in addition to the standard win conditions.
+This branch is largely the same as partTwo, with the addition of the generation of a game report file once the user exits the program naturally.
+This file contains the total games played, the number of games each player has won, and the number of ties that have occurred.
+Note that any errors found in previous branches are present here.